Kolaj Fest New Orleans is a multi-day festival & symposium about contemporary collage and its role in art, culture, and society, 25-29 June 2025.

 At each Daily Collage Congress, we will review the day’s agenda.
 Speakers will share ideas about the state of collage.
 We will also hear updates about special projects taking place during the festival.

-Note: Programs are continually added through May 2025.
-Program dates, times, & locations are subject to change.
+Note: Program dates, times, & locations are subject to change.
 The final, official schedule program schedule appears in the printed program that is included in the Registration Packet.
 Sign-up to receive updates.

 Special Events at Kolaj Fest New Orleans